sparcityeu/SparseBase/docs/pages/contributing/dependencies.md

 1. Look for header-only libraries
 2. Check if it can be achieved by calling a Python script (we already depend on Python in our build system)
 3. Look for UNIX commandline tools
-4. Open an Github issue for discussion
+4. Open a [Github](https://github.com/sparcityeu/sparsebase) issue for discussion

 > SparseBase is designed as an HPC library, so you shouldn't be forced to use a header-only solution
 > if it lacks the performance necessary.
-If this is the case please open an issue on Github so that we can discuss.
+If this is the case please open an issue on
+> [Github](https://github.com/sparcityeu/sparsebase) so that we can discuss.

 ### Header Only Dependencies